weimeilin79/rpg-rag/instructions/module-two/01-rag_lambda.md

 This will ensure that your Lambda function has a maximum execution time of 30 seconds before it times out and update the permissions for your Lambda function to include the required access to AWS services and resources.

+### Add Environment Variable to Lambda Function
+- In the function's configuration, go to the "Configuration" tab.
+- Scroll down to the "Environment variables" section.
+- Click on the "Edit" button.
+- Add a new environment variable with the following details:
+  - Key: OPENSEARCH_HOST
+  - Value: **your OpenSearch Serverless endpoint**
+- Click on the "Save" button to apply the changes.

 ### Configure the Trigger for the Lambda Function
 To configure the trigger for the Lambda function and listens to any uploaded documents into the S3 bucket, follow these steps: